Huegoxaga/notes/networking/security.md

   - "Day one" is the day when the vendor of the software becomes aware of the vulnerability, for which they will then typically create a security patch
   - These vulnerabilities are often shared (or sold) between black hat hackers
   - If they are discovered by a white hat hacker, they may by reported directly to the software vendor (sometimes for a reward), or posted publicly to draw attention and incite improvements
+- Attack Surfaces
+  - Represents all the points of exposure of a system or application to attackers
+  - Each of these points of potential attack are often referred to as attack vectors
+  - They are categorized in these ways:
+    - Network attack surface
+      - the profile exposed to network-based attacks, including protocol vulnerabilities, denial-of-service, and link disruption attacks
+    - Software attack surface
+      - refers to code vulnerabilities affecting the OS, applications, and server software such as Apache or IIS
+    - Human attack surface
+      - often neglected by those more focused on technological measures applying to the above two categories often the greatest weakness of any organization, susceptible to social engineering, human error, fatigue, and insider threats
+- Attack Trees
+  - Helps to illustrate possible techniques to breach security and achieve a particular objective
+  - Branching and hierarchical structure
+  - Objective is the root node
+  - Branches represent ways to achieve the objective
+  - Leaves represent ways to initiate an attack
+  - Non-leaf nodes are either AND or OR nodes
+    - AND: all sub-goals must be achieved
+    - OR: one or more sub-goals must be achieved
+  - Cost, difficulty, and other attributes can be designated for branches to compare alternatives
+- The CIA Triad - A model for information assurance (IA)
+  - Confidentiality - The protection of confidential data from being inappropriately disclosed to an unauthorized party
+  - Integrity - The assurance that information and programs are changed only in a specified and authorized manner
+  - Availability - The assurance of the continued operation of systems and services to authorized users

 ## Stages of a Cyber Attack